-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Geisinger Gold Classic Advantage (HMO) when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Geisinger Gold Classic Advantage (HMO) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Geisinger Gold Classic Advantage (HMO) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Geisinger Gold Classic Advantage (HMO) when your new plan's coverage begins.

+If you would like to switch from our plan to: This is what you should do: Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
 You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from Geisinger Gold Classic Advantage (HMO) when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

-Section 4.1 Until your membership ends, you are still a member of our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services through our plan Section 4.1 Until your membership ends, you are still a member of our plan